strace - trace system calls and signals

 --output-separately

-- Combine the effects of --follow-forks and
+- Combines the effects of --follow-forks and

 --output-separately options.
 This is incompatible with -c,